SEO Results: Everything you Need to Know

 Organic traffic (traffic that you do not have to pay for, as opposed to advertising)

-If you do not want to pay for hefty advertising costs in search engines, SEO is the way to go.
+SEO is the way to go if you do not want to pay for hefty advertising costs in search engines.

 It may not be as quick and easy as pay-per-click (PPC) advertising, but SEO pays more dividends than paid advertising in the long run.

-This is because promoted pieces of content can only last as long as you pay for them.
-On the other hand, highly optimised web pages will last for years without you spending a single cent.
+This is because promoted content can only last as long as you pay.
+On the other hand, highly optimized web pages will last for years without you spending a single cent.

 Volume of traffic

-This is basically an increase in website traffic – the higher you rank in the search engines the more people will be interested in clicking on your web pages to see what you have to offer.
-This is could be for either a product or service or a mere piece of information.
+This is an increase in website traffic – the higher you rank in the search engines, the more people will be interested in clicking on your web pages to see what you have to offer.
+This could be for either a product or service or a mere piece of information.

 Quality of traffic

 This refers to the type of leads or visitors you receive on your website.
 Having a lot of organic traffic does not always mean a higher chance of sales.
 Don’t forget that you don’t have to target everyone.
-Your audience has to be genuinely interested in the products or services you offer.
+Your audience must be genuinely interested in your products or services.

-For example, let’s say you have an e-commerce shop for smart cameras.
-Trying to rank for the broad keyword “camera” may bring you a lot of traffic, but fewer conversions.
-This is because most people will come to your website looking for smart action cameras when you are really selling security cameras.
+For example, you have an e-commerce shop for smart cameras.
+Trying to rank for the broad keyword “camera” may bring you a lot of traffic but fewer conversions.
+This is because most people will come to your website looking for smart action cameras when selling security cameras.

-Here is an example when users type the broad search term “cameras” into Google:
+Here is an example of when users type the broad search term “cameras” into Google:

 A broad search term like the example above may be interesting to target if you have an online photo camera shop, but it can be a very challenging keyword to rank for.

-Now here is how it looks when a user types in a more specific keyword such as “smart security cameras”.
+Here is how it looks when a user types in a more specific keyword, such as “smart security cameras.”